Prioritized Information Bottleneck Theoretic Framework with Distributed Online Learning for Edge Video Analytics: Performance Evaluation

-Fig. \ref{fig:time_vs_bitrate_1} shows the streaming packet size for PIB, TOCOM-TEM, and AV1 over a period of 3 minutes.
-For a fair comparison, all coding methods are selected at their highest MODA with the minimum communication cost data.
-PIB has the smallest streaming packet size among the three methods.
-Additionally, both PIB and TOCOM-TEM exhibit less fluctuation in packet size compared to AV1, ensuring better transmission robustness under poor channel conditions.
-Fig. \ref{fig:time_vs_bitrate_2} reflects that JPEG compression results in smaller and less fluctuating streaming packet sizes compared to H.264 and H.265.
-This is because the raw data transmission rate is only 2 fps, limiting the efficiency of video compression codecs.
-Fig. \ref{fig:cdf} illustrates the CDF of streaming packet sizes for all algorithms.
-The Standard Deviation (SD) of each algorithm is also calculated by $\text{SD} = \sqrt{\frac{\sum_{i=1}^{n} (\text{Packet Size}_i - \text{Mean})^2}{n}}$.
-The advantage of smaller SD is to improve transmission robustness, particularly in environments with poor channel conditions, as it leads to less jitter and requires smaller buffer sizes.
-As shown in Fig. \ref{fig:cdf}, PIB has the smallest SD (3.84 KB), indicating the least fluctuation in packet sizes.
-This is followed by TOCOM-TEM (4.24 KB) and JPEG (6.18 KB).
-Moreover, five baselines exhibit higher SD values.
-Therefore, PIB not only significantly reduces the streaming transmission requirements but also has a smaller SD, indicating more consistent packet sizes.
+Fig.~\ref{fig:streaming_packet_size_comparison} presents the streaming packet sizes and their cumulative distribution functions (CDF) for various compression algorithms.
+Fig.~\ref{fig:time_vs_bitrate} illustrates the streaming packet sizes for PIB, TOCOM-TEM, AV1, JPEG, H.265, and H.264 over a duration of three minutes.
+All encoding methods were evaluated at their highest MODA with minimal communication costs.
+PIB consistently exhibits the smallest packet sizes, followed by TOCOM-TEM, indicating superior transmission efficiency.
+Additionally, PIB and TOCOM-TEM demonstrate less variability in packet sizes compared to AV1, enhancing transmission robustness under adverse channel conditions.
+JPEG compression yields smaller and more stable packet sizes than H.264 and H.265, likely due to the limited transmission rate of 2 fps restricting the efficiency of video codecs.
+Fig.~\ref{fig:cdf} shows the CDF of streaming packet sizes for all algorithms.
+The standard deviation (SD) for each method is calculated as $\text{SD} = \sqrt{\frac{\sum_{i=1}^{n} (\text{Packet Size}_i - \text{Mean})^2}{n}}$.
+A lower SD indicates improved transmission robustness by reducing jitter and minimizing buffer requirements.
+PIB has the lowest SD (3.84 KB), followed by TOCOM-TEM (4.24 KB) and JPEG (6.18 KB).
+The other baseline methods exhibit higher SD values, underscoring PIB's advantage in minimizing both transmission requirements and packet size variability.

-Our priority-based mechanism selects the camera with the most targets within the RRoI as the highest transmission priority on the channel.
-Consequently, the collaboration priority is determined by the number of targets in each camera's perception area.
-As shown in Table \ref{tab:fusion_camera}, a mere 0.82 KB of perception data can achieve a MODA accuracy of up to 55.17\% and a MODP accuracy of 69.72\%.
-This indicates a significant redundancy among the perception data acquired from multiple edge cameras.
-As the number of collaborative cameras increases, the communication cost sent to the edge server also increases.
-Initially, with the addition of more cameras, the perception performance improves significantly.
-However, the performance gain from further collaboration gradually diminishes, demonstrating the principle of diminishing marginal returns.

-In Fig. \ref{fig:Communication bottleneck vs latency}, the communication bottleneck versus latency for different algorithms is shown.
-Although PIB increases the decoding complexity compared to TOCOM-TEM and JPEG, it significantly reduces redundant data transmission by employing a priority information bottleneck framework that selects cameras with the most prediction-relevant information.
-Additionally, the distributed online learning UCB algorithm filters out useless data.
-Consequently, PIB demonstrates higher compression efficiency compared to various video coding methods.
-Notably, PIB's encoder latency is only 0.27\% of that of the widely adopted AV1 compression codec.